 When it comes to selling on Amazon, the devil is in the details.
-You might have a solid product, a competitive price, and even a great PPC strategy, but if you haven’t covered your bases with your listing, you’re not likely to convert consumers to sales.
+You might have a solid product, a competitive price, and even a great PPC strategy, but if you haven’t covered your bases with optimizing product listings, you’re not likely to convert consumers to sales.

-Optimizing your product detail page is an often overlooked, simple strategy for improving organic rankings, conversion rates, and PPC efficiency, all of which can lead to higher profits, better reviews, and a more sustainable consumer base.
+Optimizing product listings, as well as your product detail page is an often overlooked, simple strategy for improving organic rankings, conversion rates, and PPC efficiency, all of which can lead to higher profits, better reviews, and a more sustainable consumer base.
 Here are three key moves for making the most out of your listing.

 1. Pick the “Right” Title